Skip to content

 Cassius:

-Joshua, you’re exactly right, and that’s a good theme for this episode and theme for much of what we’re doing here.
+Joshua, you’re exactly right, and that’s a good theme for this episode and a theme for much of what we’re doing here.
 Just as we started the discussion today, it’s easy to say that happiness is the goal of life.
-It’s even easy to say, although more controversial, to say that a life of happiness is a life of pleasure, but the real questions start to be very difficult to deal with when you want to focus on, well, exactly what pleasures are involved in a life of happiness and how do you pursue those pleasures?
+It’s even easy to say — although more controversial — that a life of happiness is a life of pleasure.
+But the real questions start to be very difficult to deal with when you want to focus on: well, exactly what pleasures are involved in a life of happiness, and how do you pursue those pleasures?
 And in the end, everything comes down to what you mean by pleasure.
-Does Epicurus mean by pleasure only stimulation of the body, like Cicero wants to put ‘em in a box to say, or does epicurus mean a much wider and broader and deeper interpretation of pleasure in which all of the things in life we find desirable, especially the mental emotional satisfactions we get out of the past, the present, and the future, that those are the focus of what Epicurus is talking about and telling us to pursue those in the time that we have.
-We’ll gather some more information on these details and come back next week and discuss this further For the time being, let’s leave it there.
-Feel free to drop by the epicure inference form and let us know if you have any comments or questions about this or our other discussions of Epicurus.
+Does Epicurus mean by pleasure only stimulation of the body — like Cicero wants to put him in a box to say — or does Epicurus mean a much wider and broader and deeper interpretation of pleasure, in which all of the things in life we find desirable, especially the mental and emotional satisfactions we get out of the past, the present, and the future — those are the focus of what Epicurus is talking about and telling us to pursue during the time that we have?
+We’ll gather some more information on these details and come back next week to discuss this further.
+For the time being, let’s leave it there.
+Feel free to drop by the EpicureanFriends.com forum and let us know if you have any comments or questions about this or our other discussions of Epicurus.
 Thanks for your time today.
 We’ll be back again soon.
 See you then.
 Bye.